LukasGamard/YACRAF-calculator/README.md

 pip install numpy
 ```

 Make sure Python is not outdated.
-Required is at least Python 3.7, where 3.10 was used during the development of the program.
+The known minimum requirement is at least Python 3.7, where 3.10 was used during the program's development.

 ## How to use

-Run the program using:
+After navigating to the main directory, run the program using:

 ```
 python3 main.py